 Because of the constraints of a real world target group and a limited period, the students need to get organised quickly and define their own case and research approach.
 This is quite different from the regular Problem Based Learning (PBL), where they are given a predefined case to research and solve, but conforms well with scientific practice where they have to define and describe their own projects.

-A common mistake when developing innovations is getting too attached to the first idea and only look for feedback that confirms the validity of that idea.
+A common mistake when developing innovations is being too attached to the first idea and only look for feedback that confirms the validity of that idea.
 To avoid this pitfall, students were encouraged to develop multiple ideas simultaneously.
-This approach has multiple benefits: prioritising needs and insights to determine if they are actually solving the right issue, and experiencing that there are often multiple ways to solve an issue.
+This approach has several benefits: prioritising needs and insights to determine if you are actually solving the right issue, and experiencing that there are often multiple ways to solve an issue.
 These are important learning points that surface during the prototyping and validation phase.

 Creative approach and minimum effort